How to Paint a Wooden Glider. Use the HomeRight Finish Max Sprayer to easily paint your wooden glider to make it look like new again!

 Take Apart the Glider Down to the Frame

-I started by taking all the cushions off the chair.
-I removed the upholstery underlining – the thin fabric that is used under the chair cushion but over the springs.
-It helps to keep the fabric on the chair cushions from getting snagged on the springs.
+It helps keep the chair cushions’ fabric from getting snagged on the springs.
 You want to be sure you remove all the staples, as well.
-Prying them off with a flat head screwdriver works well for this step.
+Prying them off with a flat-head screwdriver works well for this step.

 Sand and Clean the Glider

 I didn’t have to do much sanding to my glider since it had been sitting outside for about two years before I tackled this process.
-I did smooth out any rough edges using a sanding block and to rough up the surface a little to allow for the new stain to adhere.

 Paint the Glider

 The HomeRight Finish Max Sprayer is ready to go right out of the box.
-Simply add your stain to the container, screw it onto the handle, and start spraying.
-It helps to practice on a piece of cardboard before you spray your project to be sure that you have the sprayer set to the correct pattern first.
+Add your stain to the container, screw it onto the handle, and start spraying.
+Work in a well-ventilated area.
+I painted mine outside.

 Replace Upholstery Underlining

 As I stated earlier, my chair was pretty banged up.
-I opted to replace and not re-use the upholstery underlining the chair had previously as it was in pretty bad shape.
+I opted to replace and not re-use the upholstery underlining the chair had previously, as it was in pretty bad shape.
 You can purchase the underlining from your local craft store.

 I cut a piece to fit and stapled it in place on the chair seat area using my staple gun.